 Q: How can I be confident my child’s interests are protected at all times?

 A: Schools are subject to rigorous child welfare legislation, regulation and inspection, which is entirely right and proper.
-The interests of the child are at the heart of an independent education.
-All schools should have a Safeguarding (child protection) Policy and all staff should receive training in child protection.
+The interests of the child are at the heart of a boarding education.
+All schools should have a Safeguarding (Child Protection) Policy and all staff should receive training in child protection.
 The school’s latest ISI or Ofsted report should provide further details.

 Q: How does the school work with children who are shunned by their peers?

 A: The school should be able to identify these children at a very early stage.
 Schools should be able to explain the measures they take to deal with this.
-Children are more likely to interact if they are near each other and engaged in the same activity.
+Children are more likely to interact if they are engaged in the same activities.
 Schools should provide high quality pastoral care and support to all children.

 Q: Who is the first staff member we should see if there is a problem?